 'Illegal Migration' Act - Everything you need to know

-What is the Illegal Migration Bill?
+What is the Illegal Migration Act?

-The Refugee Ban Bill was announced by the Government on 7 March 2023, before becoming an Act on 20 July 2023.
+The Refugee Ban Act was announced by the Government on 7 March 2023, before becoming an Act on 20 July 2023.
 It's the latest piece of legislation targeting the rights of refugees and torture survivors.
 It effectively bans the right to seek asylum in the UK.

-The purpose of the Bill is to deter refugees from seeking safety in the UK.
+The purpose of the Act is to deter refugees from seeking safety in the UK.
 It does this by punishing people who take ‘irregular’ journeys to the UK, such as arriving via small boat, stowing away in a lorry, or flying into the UK without a legitimate visa.
 It places a duty on the Home Secretary to oversee the removal of anyone who enters the UK outside of normal immigration laws or has travelled through a ‘safe third country’ – even if they’re fleeing persecution or torture.

 Most people seeking asylum have little choice but to take dangerous journeys and don’t have the option to use the Government’s so-called ‘safe and legal routes’.
 Internationally, less than 1% of the world’s refugees can access resettlement schemes run by the UN Refugee Agency (UNHCR).
 No refugee visa exists for people who need to quickly leave their country and airlines get fined if they allow refugees to travel to the UK without valid visas.